canmet-energy/btap_utilities/automating_data_viz_and_necb_test.md

 The above line is added to the crontab file after executing `crontab -e`

 A file with the following contents are stored as `after_reboot.sh` in the home directory.

-This script will be run by cron after reboot on ELMO.
+This script will be executed by cron after ELMO is rebooted.

 This script will erase ALL docker containers and create the dataviz and run necb standards test.

 ````shell
 docker stop $(docker ps -a -q)